+…

 Procedures

 G. Service Provision During Employment Stability

 The 90-day employment stability period is a pivotal phase in the VR process.
 Throughout this period, the VR Counselor monitors the customer's employment stability and evaluates their need for post-employment services.
 VR counseling and guidance services are available throughout the entire 90-day stability period without impacting the anticipated closure date.